SDNTrust Ended in Singapore: What It Means for Dating in 2026

 3. Enjoy a coffee date (coffee provided)!

-available online.
+Sign up now!
 No download needed.

 Kopi Date offers each date as a unique experience and opportunity for something life-changing to bloom.
 With open minds, zero expectations and mutual authenticity, our members are ready to once again humanise the dating process.